 Recently, a data-driven approach based on the Koopman operator has been connected to the discussion of the Mori-Zwanzig formalism \cite{LinKK2021,LinYT2021,Lin2023}.
 The Koopman operator \cite{Koopman1931} enables us to deal with nonlinear dynamical systems in terms of linear algebra.
 The well-known methods of incorporating data into the Koopman operator include the dynamic mode decomposition (DMD)\cite{Rowley2009,Schmid2010}, the extended dynamic mode decomposition (EDMD)\cite{Williams2015}, and the Hankel DMD\cite{Arbabi2017,Brunton2017}.
 For details of the Koopman approach, see the book \cite{Mauroy2020} and reviews \cite{Budisic2012,Mezic2013,Rowley2017,Mezic2021,Brunton2022}.
 In \cite{LinYT2021}, a discussion based on the Koopman approach naturally leads to the generalized Langevin equation and algorithms for estimating the key components from time series datasets.
 There are also some works on this topic; \cite{LinKK2021} focused on the Wiener projection, and \cite{Lin2023} employed regression-based projections.

-Here, we note that previous discussions on the Koopman-based approach to partial observations have been basically restricted only to deterministic dynamical systems.
+Here, we note that previous discussions on the Koopman-based approach to partial observation have been basically restricted only to deterministic dynamical systems.
 Of course, the original Mori-Zwanzig formalism targeted deterministic systems, and it would be natural to consider the Koopman-based approach to deterministic cases.
 However, the Koopman approach is not restricted to deterministic cases and is available to stochastic systems; for example, see \cite{Williams2015,Crnjaric-Zic2020,Wanner2022}.
-In some cases, one would consider time-evolution equations with noise as the starting point; the noise term in the generalized Langevin equation is not an actual noise.
-Stochastic differential equations with additive Wiener noise are widely used in statistical physics, and it remains unclear how to consider partial observations in stochastic systems.
+In some cases, one would consider time-evolution equations with noise as the starting point.
+Here, note that the noise term in the generalized Langevin equation stems from the effects of unobserved variables.
+Then, how does the inherent probabilistic nature of probability theory affect this discussion?
+For example, stochastic differential equations with additive Wiener noise are widely used in statistical physics, and it remains unclear how to consider partial observations in stochastic differential equations.